• Skip to main content

 You can take photos in the lotus flower pond and Kori Agung.
 However, you are not permitted to enter the area of the temple designated for prayer.
 Also, remember not to climb onto the altar or shrine when taking photos.

 Pura Taman Saraswati Ubud does not provide luggage storage or locker facilities.
-Make sure you take good care of your belongings.
+Please take good care of your belongings.

 Toilet facilities are available at Starbucks.

-No, but Café Lotus and Starbucks are near the temple, so you can get food and drinks quickly.
+No, but Cafe Lotus and Starbucks are near the temple, so that you can get food and drinks quickly.

 Currently, tickets can only be purchased directly at the location from staff at the entrance gate.